sastrand/sastrand.github.io/_posts/2018-12-16-looking-into-coding.md

 ### 2. You want a job building the visual, front-end of websites

-If you are visually creative and not immediately interested in the way the whole wide world of computing works, I'd recommend starting here.
+<br>If you are visually creative and not immediately interested in the way the whole wide world of computing works, I'd recommend starting here.
 This is the path a lot of coding boot camps will take you through, focusing on a specific set of skills for an in-demand job.

   * Learn HTML and CSS.
 These are languages that each do only one thing: HTML situates text on a page by organizing it into a nested, hierarchical structure, and CSS tells a web browser how to build art and style around this structured text.
 Beneath every fancy modern website is HTML and CSS, so for a web developer, they're a good place to start.